Monsoon To Hit Mumbai By June 7. Is BMC Prepared?

 - The BMC has claimed that this year the potholes on Mumbai roads will be filled with a superior patented mix, which it will be manufacturing in its own plant in Worli, in collaboration with a German firm.
-The pothole mix will be ready by mid-June and would be used on the pilot basis to determine its effectiveness.
+The pothole mix is being tested at six location such as Fort, Byculla, Andheri (West), Ghatkopar, Govandi and Borivli.
+This cold mix is expected to be effective during monsoon as the mix gets dry quickly and does not disintegrate under heavy traffic.

 - The BMC has started conducting the audit of over 1.75 lakh roadside trees and trimming them as part of pre-monsoon work.
 The order has come in wake of previous year’s mishap when there were a number of deaths owing to tree fall due to extensive concretisation.
 Apart from this, a slum settlement in hilly areas that are vulnerable to landslides will be notified and warned.